UL 508A: Industrial Control Panels

 Standard for Safety, Industrial Control Panels

-While the NFPA 79 provides prescriptions for industrial machinery control panels, UL508A has a bruader scope and it is focused on the criteria that guarantee the safety of a control panel.
+While the NFPA 79 provides prescriptions for industrial machinery control panels, UL508A has a broader scope and it focuses on the criteria that guarantee the safety of a control panel.
 It also provides a well recognised method to calculate the Short-Circuit Current Rating of an Intustrial Control Panel.

 The lastest release of this standard was in April 2018: UL 508A Ed.
 3 has been designated as an American National Standard (ANSI).
 This designation indicates that the standard has been developed under a fair and open process designed to protect the rights and interests of every participant.

 UL508A covers the engineering and manufacturing of Industrial Control Panels, while for Switchboards (in Europe we would also call them Distribution Panels) UL891 is the reference standard.

 Every component, in order to be used in an Industrial Control Panel, must be approved by UL ("listed" or "recognised").
 However, this is not enough to guarantee that the Industrial Control Panel is compliant to the UL508A.

 The sizing of motor startings and of the main protection have different rules from the ones listed in EN 60204-1.
 The main problems that can be encountered while approving Industrial Control Panels in USA are: